Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 |      2 |  80 |  40 |         40 |             0 |
 |      3 |  80 |  40 |         40 |             0 |
 ```
+At a high level these categories mean:
+* "get": reading a value from a remote locale's memory
+* "put": storing a value into a remote locale's memory
+* "execute_on": creating a task on a remote locale, for example via an on-clause
+* "execute_on_nb": same as above but non-blocking (doesn't prevent the original task from continuing)

 We see the number of `put`s has decreased drastically, and it's way faster!
 Aggregation is great!
 But what's this secret third way?

-Until now we've been comparing aggregation to copying values individually.
+Until now, we've been comparing aggregation to copying values individually.
 And that makes sense if we're copying to/from random indices.
 But there's a lot of structure
 in this case that we're not using; we just want to swap the two halves.
 So why can't we just do two large copies?